ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

       .. code-block:: C++

+Instead of having one copy to gpu, one execution of the kernel and one copy back, we now have several of these calls independent of each other.

 Note that even when streams are not explicitly used it si possible to launch all the GPU operations asynchronous and overlap CPU operations (such I/O) and GPU operations.
 In order to learn more about how to improve performance using streams check the NVIDIA blog `How to Overlap Data Transfers in CUDA C/C++ <https://developer.nvidia.com/blog/how-overlap-data-transfers-cuda-cc/>`_.